City-of-Helsinki/kukkuu/README.md

 The Keycloak test environment can also be configured to be used [locally](./docs/setup-keycloak.md).

 > NOTE: Also check the [GDPR API documentation](./gdpr/README.md) because there is much more detailed instructions how to setup the Tunnistamo and the Helsinki-Profile!

+## Cron jobs

+`cron` is required for sending reminder notifications, and for sending emails queued (optional).

+### Reminder notifications

+To send reminder notifications on time, `send_reminder_notifications` management command needs to be executed (at least) daily.

+Example crontab for sending reminder notifications every day at 12am:

+    0 12 * * * (/path/to/your/python path/to/your/app/manage.py send_reminder_notifications > /var/log/cron.log 2>&1)
+    # An empty line is required at the end of this file for a valid cron file.

+### Feedback notifications

+To send notifications asking for feedback of recently ended events occurrences, `send_feedback_notifications` management command needs to be executed periodically.

+An additional delay between an occurrence's end time and the notification's send time can be configured with setting `KUKKUU_FEEDBACK_NOTIFICATION_DELAY`.
+The default value is `15`(min).

+Example crontab for sending feedback notifications:

+    1,16,31,46 * * * * (/path/to/your/python path/to/your/app/manage.py send_reminder_notifications > /var/log/cron.log 2>&1)
+    # An empty line is required at the end of this file for a valid cron file.

+### Queued email sending

+By default email sending is queued, which means that you need to set `send_mail` and `retry_deferred` to be executed periodically to get emails actually sent.

+Example crontab for queued emails (includes reminder notification sending as well):

+    * * * * * (/path/to/your/python path/to/your/app/manage.py send_mail > /var/log/cron.log 2>&1)
+    0,20,40 * * * * (/path/to/your/python path/to/your/app/manage.py retry_deferred > /var/log/cron.log 2>&1)
+    0 0 * * * (/path/to/your/python path/to/your/app/manage.py purge_mail_log 7 > /var/log/cron.log 2>&1)
+    0 12 * * * (/path/to/your/python path/to/your/app/manage.py send_reminder_notifications > /var/log/cron.log 2>&1)
+    # An empty line is required at the end of this file for a valid cron file.

+It is also possible to get emails sent right away without any cronjobs by setting `ILMOITIN_QUEUE_NOTIFICATIONS` to `False`, which can be convenient in development. **CAUTION** do not use this in production!

+### SMS notifications

+To use the SMS notification functionality, you have to acquire the API_KEY from [Notification Service API](https://github.com/City-of-Helsinki/notification-service-api).
+The following environment variables are needed:

+        ```python
+        NOTIFICATION_SERVICE_API_TOKEN=your_api_key
+        NOTIFICATION_SERVICE_API_URL=notification_service_end_point
+        ```

 ## GDPR API data export